 I was inspired to start The Local Charity after having gone through many trials in my own life.
-Having experienced abuse and being estranged from my father, I can relate to those who have experienced despair and hopelessness.
+Having experienced abuse and being estranged from my father (10+ years, though rebuilding now), I can relate to those who have experienced despair and hopelessness.
 The journey has taught me how to be strong, how to be independent, how to forgive, and how to love.

-I am also a single mother to an amazing boy, and the journey has been challenging, and it has given me perspective on what it takes to overcome rough patches in life.
+I had also experienced being a single mother, and the journey had been challenging, but it has given me perspective on what it takes to overcome rough patches in life (though now I am happily re-married).
 I hope to contribute and inspire the folks I cross paths with towards living their best lives.